Monica-53/MonicarBookStore/README.txt

 2022-11-12 2:30PM I switched back with the project created second time and decided to continue with it because my third attempt project was not giving output correctly
-I started with the second part of the project I rebuild the solution it did not give me any In package Manager Console add-migration AddDefaultIdentitypeMigration choosingMonicarBooks.DataAccess
+I started with the second part of the project I rebuild the solution it did not give me any In package Manager Console add-migration AddDefaultIdentitypeMigration choosingMonicarBooks.DataAccess I have an error saying "Exception has been thrown by the target of an invocation." how to fix this?